 Testament: The Little Rock 9 Monument- The Little Rock 9 helped pave the way for the separate but equal and desegregation in schools movement.
 Though the monument is small, I was impacted by witnessing these statues and reading the quotes in plaques circling the Testament Little Rock Nine Monument.

 Central High Commemorative Garden- The Central High Commemorative Garden is a notable archway paying respects to past students who paved the way for equality.
 The Little Rock 9 statue is not on the Little Rock Central High School grounds; it is located at the Little Rock state capital.

-Big Dam Bridge- I was in the area so I knew I had to check out the notable Big Dam Bridge.
-Fun fact: the Big Dam Bridge is the longest pedestrian and bicycle only bridge in the U.S. Please note, pay attention as you’re on the walking path because their are some runners and bicyclists who you may not notice coming around the corners.
+Big Dam Bridge- I was in the area, so I knew I had to check out the notable Big Dam Bridge.
+Fun fact: the Big Dam Bridge is the longest pedestrian and bicycle only bridge in the U.S., Please note, pay attention as you’re on the walking path because there are some runners and bicyclists who you may not notice coming around the corners.

-The views from the top are pretty cool and the area is awfully scenic.
-There are some big nice houses sitting atop lush hills that are just perfection.
-The Big Dam Bridge showcases incredible man-made architecture.
-Definitely check out the Big Dam Bridge when when you are in the area.
+The views from the top are pretty cool, and the area is scenic.
+There are some beautiful big houses are sitting atop lush hills that are just perfection.
+The Big Dam Bridge showcases incredible human-made architecture.
+You should definitely check out the Big Dam Bridge when you are in the area.
 Also, who doesn’t want to say they went to the Big Dam Bridge?
-It’s just so much fun to say.
+It’s just so much fun to say!

 The Natural State is filled with rich history and native culture.
-Arkansas is stependous for The Great Outdoors.
-In Arkansas you can explore national and state parks, national landmarks and historic markers, historic preserved bath houses, wildlife refuges, natural caves and so much more!
+Arkansas is known for The Great Outdoors.
+In Arkansas, you can explore national and state parks, national landmarks, and historical markers, historically preserved bathhouses, wildlife refuges, natural caves and so much more!

 With All My Love,